-The area of daily responsibility for the EMU Safety and Security Office is managed by the Coordinator of Campus Safety and Security whose office is located in the Facilities Management building at 994 Parkwood Drive Harrisonburg VA.
-The Facilities Management Office acts as the principal contact for campus safety and security issues in person.
-By telephone the office of Safety and Security can be contacted at 540-432-4396 for business, or 540-432-4911 for emergencies.
-EMU contracts with a private security company to provide security officers on-site of the main campus during closed business hours.
-During normal business hours the Coordinator of Campus Safety and Security (or their designee) serves in the role of security.
+Daily responsibility for the EMU Safety and Security Office is managed by the Campus Safety and Security Coordinator whose office (Room 123) is located in the Campus Center at 1200 Park Road Harrisonburg VA.
+The office of Safety and Security can be contacted at 540-432-4396 during normal business hours, or 540-432-4911 for emergencies.

+EMU contracts with a private security company to provide security officers on-site of the main campus 24x7.
 The satellite campuses depend upon local law enforcement for security.

 University representatives have the authority to ask for identification of individuals and determine whether they have lawful business on the campus.
-Designated university staff has the authority to issue parking tickets, which are billed to the accounts of students, faculty, and staff.
-Contract security officers
+Designated university staff have the authority to issue parking tickets, which are billed to the accounts of students, faculty, and staff.
+Contract security officers do not possess arrest powers.
+Criminal incidents are referred to the local police who have jurisdiction on the campuses.